Termination Pay - How is it calculated, why can it sometimes be negative?

 There are two strategies to prevent negative Termination Pays.

-1. Paying Advanced Leave is solely at the Employers's discretion, there is no requirement to pay it.
+1. Paying Advanced Leave is solely at the Employer's discretion, there is no requirement to pay it.

 2. If you are comfortable paying Advanced Leave, put a limit on it, for example, one must always maintain an Accrued Leave balance of 1 Week.
 This may stop it but we also advise you to let the employee know the repercussions of taking Advanced Leave.